* Could be largest Japanese acquisition in U.S. ever

 * Nikkei says Softbank would also pursue MetroPCS

-* Deal could lead to solution for Clearwire - analysts
+* Deal could lead to Sprint buying Clearwire - analysts

-* Sprint, Clearwire soar in afternoon trade; MetroPCS flat
+* Sprint, Clearwire soar in afternoon trade; MetroPCS down

 By Taro Fuse and Sinead Carew

-That would make for the biggest overseas acquisition by aJapanese company ever, and vault Softbank into the top echelonsof wireless carriers worldwide.
+That would make it the biggest overseas acquisition by aJapanese company ever and vault Softbank into the upper echelonsof wireless carriers worldwide.

 In response to reports of a pending deal, Sprint said onThursday that it was in talks with Softbank on a "potentialsubstantial investment" that could involve a change in controlof the U.S. company.
 It said there was no assurance of a sale.

-A second source familiar with the situation, who would notspeak on the matter publicly, said Softbank was after a roughly70 percent stake in Sprint, which it would achieve by buyingsome shares directly from Sprint and tendering for the rest.
+A second source familiar with the situation, who would notspeak on the matter publicly, said Softbank was after a stake ofroughly 70 percent, which it could achieve by buying some newlyissued shares directly from Sprint and tendering for the rest.

 Sprint shares rose as much as 19 percent on Thursday tolevels not seen since the summer of 2011, on the heaviesttrading volume in the stock's history.
-Shares of wirelesscarrier Clearwire Corp , which could play a key role inany deal, soared 55 percent.
+The stock ultimatelyclosed 14.3 percent higher at $5.76 on New York Stock Exchange.

 "I just don't think there's any deal unless it involvesClearwire.
 I don't think you'd see one without the other," saidDaniel Martino, a fund manager at T. Rowe Price, which owned47.2 million Sprint shares as of the end of June.

-Sprint, whose market capitalization was $15.12 billion atWednesday's market close, is the third-largest U.S. carrier,with more than 56 million users at the end of June.
-It is in themiddle of a costly network upgrade that has led it to consider arange of partnerships.
+Sprint, whose market capitalization was $15.12 billion atWednesday's market close, is the third-largest U.S. carrier,with more than 56 million users at the end of June, even afterlosing customers for years.

 "In terms of (Sprint) standalone, we believe the assetrepresents the only way for a potential new entrant to get anational presence immediately in the U.S.," Wells Fargo analystJennifer Fritzsche wrote in a note to clients.